spotify/scio/site/src/main/paradox/extras/HyperLogLog.md

 ## Distributed HyperLogLog++

-Both above implementation count distinct count on whole data stream and doesn't expose the underline sketch to the user.
+Both above implementation estimate distinct count for the whole data stream and doesn't expose the underline sketch to the user.
-Scio has exposed the underline sketch to the user and possible to run this HLL++ algorithm in distributed way using the ZetaSketch library's internal APIs.
-Since ZetaSketch is comply with Gooogle Cloud BigQuery, you can use BigQuery generated sketches with sketches exposed by this API.
+Scio exposed the underline sketch to the user and make it possible to run this HLL++ algorithm in distributed way using the ZetaSketch library's internal APIs.
+Since, ZetaSketch is comply with [Gooogle Cloud BigQuery](https://cloud.google.com/bigquery/docs/reference/standard-sql/hll_functions), you can use BigQuery generated sketches with sketches exposed by this API.

 ```scala
 import com.spotify.scio.extra.hll._